hasanmoudud/geocompr/main.md

 Before we cover mapping packages for plotting a specific type of map (in the next paragraph), it is worth considering alternatives to the packages already covered for general-purpose mapping (Table \@ref(tab:map-gpkg)).

-Table: (\#tab:map-gpkg)Selected general-purpose mapping packages, with associated metrics.
+Table: (\#tab:map-gpkg)Selected general-purpose mapping packages.

 package       title
 ------------  -----------------------------------------------------------------
 cartography   Thematic Cartography
 ggplot2       Create Elegant Data Visualisations Using the Grammar of Graphics googleway     Accesses Google Maps APIs to Retrieve Data and Plot Maps
+ggspatial     Spatial Data Framework for ggplot2
 leaflet       Create Interactive Web Maps with Leaflet
 mapview       Interactive Viewing of Spatial Data in R
 plotly        Create Interactive Web Graphics via 'plotly.js'